The 2022 challenge

 Goldberg’s “inventions,” drawn for our pleasure, will work.
 By inventing excessively complex ways to accomplish simple tasks, he entertained us as he made fun of machines that seemed to be designed to make our lives easier.
 Goldberg himself claimed that the machines were a “symbol of man’s capacity for exerting maximum effort to achieve minimal results.”
 He believed that most people preferred doing things the hard way instead of using simpler solutions.

-Ashbrook Independent School will invite other middle schools to compete in a spring term Rube Goldberg competition.
+Ashbrook Independent School will invite other middle schools to compete in a spring term Rube Goldberg Challenge.
 The machine earning the most points according to the Official Judging Scorecard, while meeting all other criteria, will win the contest.
 The task for the machine to accomplish will be selected by the Contest Partners and will be revealed to registered teams during the Faculty Coach training session at OSU in January.

 Participation in the contest will be at no cost to the schools invited except for the materials and tools they will need to acquire.
 Acquiring these will, ideally, give each school community an opportunity to come together, mobilizing resources within and beyond campus.